awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

    1. You can choose to log **All current and future S3 buckets**, or you can specify individual buckets or functions\.
 By default, data events are logged for all current and future S3 buckets\.
 **Note**
 Keeping the default **All current and future S3 buckets** option enables data event logging for all buckets currently in your AWS account and any buckets you create after you finish creating the trail\.
-It also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a bucket that belongs to another AWS account\.
+It also enables logging of data event activity performed by any IAM identity in your AWS account, even if that activity is performed on a bucket that belongs to another AWS account\.
 If you are creating a trail for a single Region \(done by using the AWS CLI\), choosing **All current and future S3 buckets** enables data event logging for all buckets in the same Region as your trail and any buckets you create later in that Region\.
 It will not log data events for Amazon S3 buckets in other Regions in your AWS account\.

    1. If you leave the default, **All current and future S3 buckets**, choose to log **Read** events, **Write** events, or both\.